Texas Genealogy & Local History Books & CDs

 A Private in the Texas Rangers: A. T. MILLER of Company B, Frontier Battalion icon

-Battle on the Bay: The Civil War Struggle for Galveston
+Battle on the Bay: The Civil War Struggle for Galveston icon

 Battle Flags of Texans in the Confederacy icon